Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: WRF-LES sensitivities to large-scale forcings and contrast between the two CAO cases

-To conclude, $\bar{D}$ likely has a strong control on the spin-up and time evolution of the boundary layer in WRF-LES simulations of the two CAO events we explored here, especially for the March 1 case.
+To conclude, $\bar{D}$ likely has a strong control on the time evolution of the boundary layer in WRF-LES of the two CAO events we explored here, especially for the March 1 case.
 Therefore, including a time-varying $\bar{D}$ profile to drive WRF-LES is necessary for simulating the fast-evolving CAO events over WNAO.